neilbags/OPNSense-Cyberoam-CR15ing/README.md

 The default OPNsense password is 'opnsense'.

-To watch OPNsense boot on the Cyberoam you'll need to change the baud to 115200.
+Get into the Cyberoam BIOS, and change the SATA mode to AHCI.
+Choose save and exit then switch your baud to 115200.
+You should see OPNSense booting.
 There is a BIOS option to change the baud rate but I wan't game to try it.